trevorlamoglia/CSE-212/W10/sets_problem1_solution.md

 food_and_drink = food | drink
 print(f'Sustenance: {food_and_drink}')

-# Remove you least favorite food in the union of sets
+# Remove your least favorite food in the union of sets
+# then create another union of sets with the new set
 food.remove('Burgers')
 food_and_drink = food | drink
 print(f'Sustenance: {food_and_drink}')